couchbaselabs/sync_gateway_admin_ui/README.md

 # Developer Console for Couchbase Sync Gateway

 **NOTE:** This is not a standalone project -- it's a submodule of the [Couchbase Sync Gateway][SG].
 We are keeping it in a separate repository so that its Git commits and Github issues are separated from the main gateway's, for clarity.
+In addition, this project is currently in an early development and experimental phase.
+The resulting dashboard will change drastically in the near future.

 This project contains the Web assets for the Sync Gateway's admin console.
 To use this interface, launch a Sync Gateway server and visit [http://localhost:4985/_admin/](http://localhost:4985/_admin/) in your browser.
 (This port is bound to localhost-only by default, so if you want to connect to it from a remote device you may need to create a tunnel or change your gateway config.)